kpegods96/Systematic-Review-Course/docs/05-Module-5-Assessing-Bias-and-Heterogeneity.md

 **Lecture Practice Assignment**

 In this practice assignment, start by clicking on this [**link**](https://kpegods96.github.io/demo/).
-Once there, head over to **Lecture 5.2 Demonstration**, copy the code, and try running it in RStudio as you follow along step by step.
+Once there, head over to **Lecture 5.2 Demonstration: Funnel Plot in R**, copy the code, and try running it in RStudio as you follow along step by step.

 <br>

 -
-## Lecture 5.3: Egger's Test in R
+## Lecture 5.3 - Egger's Test in R

 Welcome!
 In this session, we’ll examine Egger’s test, an important statistical method for detecting publication bias in meta-analyses.
 While funnel plots offer a visual way to identify potential bias, Egger’s test provides a more objective and quantitative approach.
 It assesses whether the funnel plot is symmetrical—an indicator that study results are being fairly represented.
 When asymmetry is present, it may suggest that smaller studies with null or negative findings are missing from the published literature.
 By learning how Egger’s test works and why it matters, you’ll gain a deeper understanding of how to strengthen the validity of meta-analysis.